bruceravel/demeter/documentation/DPG/examples/histo.rst

 All the interesting stuff in this example happens between lines 21 and
 26. First, the locations and populations of the histogram are read from a column data file at line 21.
-The ``histogram_from_file`` method (which is a method of the ScatteringPath object) takes 5 arguments -- the file name, the column numbers of the bin positions and bin populations, and the range in R-space.
+The ``histogram_from_file`` method (which is a method of the ScatteringPath object) takes 5 arguments |nd| the file name, the column numbers of the bin positions and bin populations, and the range in R-space.
 Bins in the histogram that lie outside the R-range will not be considered.
 An example of a histogram file is shown above.